rivt-info/rivt-win-install/README.md

 https://docs.astral.sh/uv/getting-started/installation/#pypi

-The command file is in preliminary form for now
+The command file is in preliminary form and executes the following steps:

-1. deletes any existing uv installs
+1. deletes any prexisting uv installs
 1. installs or reinstalls Python
-1. rivt package
+1. installs or reinstalls the rivt package
-1. example rivt file: rivt-rv000-single-doc.py
+1. installs or reinstalls example rivt file: rivt-rv000-single-doc.py

 When the script exits, the command window is left open.
-The rivt file can be run with the command line
+The rivt file can then be run with the command line

 ```
 python rv000-single-doc
 ```

+The current PUBLISH command writes a text doc.
+The file can be edited to publish a PDF or HTML file.

 ```
 @echo on
 REM Windows 10 and above - cmd file
-REM (1) clear any existing project
+REM Step 1 - clear any existing project
-REM (2) create new venv
+REM Step 2 - create new venv
-REM (3) install rivt
+REM Step 3 - install rivt
-REM (4) download example
+REM Step 4 - download example
 REM set rivt folder
-REM - Step 1 : change to the user home directory
-REM - Step 1 : change to the user home directory
+REM - Step 1 : change to the user home directory and delete existing installs
 SET rvfolder=rivt-doc2
 REM go to home directory
 cd %HOMEPATH%